All 15 Journey Albums in Order of Release Date

 16. I Can See It in Your Eyes

-“Trial by Fire,” the tenth studio album by American rock band Journey, released on October 22, 1996, marked a significant reunion.
-It brought together the classic 1981–1985 lineup, which hadn’t recorded together since 1983’s “Frontiers.”
-Produced by Kevin Shirley, the album featured bassist Ross Valory and drummer Steve Smith, rejoining since “Frontiers” and marked the final collaboration with vocalist Steve Perry.
-Notable tracks include the Grammy-nominated hit “When You Love a Woman” and spiritually-inspired songs.
-Despite its success, it’s the only Journey album without a supporting tour, due to internal disputes and Perry’s hip injury.
-“Trial by Fire” reached No. 3 on the Billboard 200 and was certified platinum.
+“Trial by Fire,” the tenth studio album by the American rock group Journey, was released on October 22, 1996.
+It marked the return of the classic 1981–1985 lineup, which had not recorded together since the aforementioned “Frontiers.”
+Produced by Kevin Shirley, it also included the return of bassist Ross Valory and drummer Steve Smith from the aforementioned set.
+This was the last to feature vocalist Steve Perry.
+Standout songs on the album include Grammy-nominated hit, “When You Love a Woman”, and a set of spiritually-inspired songs.
+This album was, however, the only Journey release never to receive supporting on local tours, due to internal disagreements and the hip injury that Perry had.
+It reached No. 3 on the Billboard 200, and it was also done on platinum.

 journey albums Arrival image